DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/tooltip.md

 Field | Type | Description
 ------|------|------------
-target | [referenceObject](https://popper.js.org/popper-documentation.html#referenceObject) | An object that provides an API to position the tooltip. children | ReactNode | A React node used to render the content.
+target | [referenceObject](https://popper.js.org/popper-documentation.html#referenceObject) | An object that provides an API to position the tooltip. children | ReactNode | A React node used to render the tooltip's content.

 ### Tooltip.ContentProps